|

 P354

 From Pauline's collection.
 Pre-1939.
 Full figure half doll.
 This full-figure half doll is a representation of a Putto or Cherub holding a bouquet of flowers in his left arm and holding a cluster of flowers in his upraised right hand.
 This same model was also made as a crown top perfume bottle.
 A putto (Italian) is a figure in a work of art depicted as a chubby male child, usually naked and sometimes winged.
 Cherubs are usually depicted in religious art while putti are seen in erotic secular art.
 The child has a sweet face with rosy cheeks.
 He is sitting on a tree stump.
-At four inches tall, it was most likely used as a topper on a pincushion.
+At four inches tall, it was most likely used as a topper on a pincushion or other vanity item.

 Maker: Unknown maker, Germany.